The Clear Thinking Over Energy

 Natural Uranium contains two important isotopes, Uranium-235 and Uranium-238.
 Only Uranium-235 will “fissile”, or burn.
 However, for a chain reaction to occur and sustain itself, the raw Uranium must be enriched to increase the Uranium-235 component above 0.7% found in nature.
 Once the Uranium-235 concentration is high enough, free Neutrons from Uranium-235 can cascade through the material to split other atoms, and keep the chain going.
 The terminology is known as, being in a “critical mass state”, sustaining Neutron generation.
 Neutrons are the particles within the atom’s nucleus that produce the heat in a reactor.

-Enrichment must be in the range of 3-5% Uranium-235 concentration in order to be classified as a power plant grade fuel.
+Enrichment must produce 3-5% Uranium-235 concentration in order to be classified as a power plant grade fuel.
 Once the enrichment process has produced a fuel grade U-235 concentration, the fuel pile is functional, where one neutron will split apart nuclei in adjacent atoms to create two neutrons, these two make four, multiplying upwards, and “running away” if not controlled.

 Becoming “critical” causes the biggest issue with High Pressure Light Water reactor design.
 The “critical mass state” must be tightly controlled.
 The critical state is necessary for Neutron generation to produce the heat that runs the turbines.
 If critical mass is not there, no heat is created for the turbines.
 Too many Neutrons, the fuel core goes into melt-down from overheating.
-The fundamental operation of a Uranium power plant lies in this extremely delicate “balancing act” of keeping the fuel core in a “critical mass” state for power generation, but not go “sub-critical”, and no power, or, going “super-critical” into melt-down
+The fundamental operation of a Uranium power plant lies in this extremely delicate “balancing act” of keeping the fuel core in a “critical mass” state for power generation, but not go “sub-critical”, and no power.

 Uranium-235 enrichment is a very complex and costly process that requires the efforts of large governmental contractors to operate the enrichment facilities.
 All nuclear fuel sources are under control of the federal government.